columnflow/columnflow/docs/user_guide/ml.md

         return events

 ```
+The evaluations output is saved as parquet file with the name of the model as field name.
+To get the file afterwards rerun the same law command again, but with `--print-output 0` at the end.

 # Step 2: Initialization of the machine learning model
 After defining all ABC function in Step 1, the model needs to be initialized with a unique `name`.
 The model gets access to hyper parameter settings by deriving from a configuration dictionary.
 All items of the dictionary are accessible as attribute from within the model.